Unseen Work: A Definition and Diagnostic for Complex Systems

 crisis response

-Yet their survival depends on a different set of activities:
+Yet their stability depends on a different set of activities:

 monitoring emerging risk